Skip to main content

 Anxiety

-Anxiety disorders are approximately twice as common in OSA patients compared to the general population (Sharafkhaneh et al., 2005, Sleep and Breathing).
+In a study of more than four million veterans, anxiety was recorded in 16.7% of those diagnosed with sleep apnea, and anxiety, mood disorders and PTSD were all significantly more common in the sleep apnea group than in those without it (Sharafkhaneh et al., 2005, Sleep).
 The nocturnal sympathetic surges from apnea events keep the stress response activated, which may lower the threshold for daytime anxiety.

 PTSD

 The intersection of PTSD and sleep apnea is particularly relevant for veterans.
-Studies of veteran populations consistently find OSA rates of 50 to 70% among those with PTSD diagnoses (Colvonen et al., 2018, Sleep Medicine Reviews).
+Studies of veteran populations consistently find high rates of sleep apnea among those with PTSD diagnoses, with screening studies putting well over half at high risk (Colvonen et al., 2018, Current Psychiatry Reports).
 Sleep fragmentation from OSA can worsen PTSD nightmares and hyperarousal, while PTSD-related hypervigilance can reduce CPAP adherence.

-Research by El-Solh et al. (2010, Journal of Clinical Sleep Medicine) found that CPAP therapy in veterans with comorbid PTSD and OSA reduced nightmare frequency and improved PTSD symptom scores.
-However, mask intolerance is more common in PTSD patients, and claustrophobia-related mask removal during sleep is a documented barrier.
+Research by El-Solh et al. (2017, Journal of Clinical Sleep Medicine) found that treating OSA with CPAP was associated with improvement in PTSD symptoms among veterans.
+Sticking with it is the hard part: an earlier study by the same group (2010, Sleep) found that frequent nightmares were correlated with poorer CPAP use.
+Mask intolerance is more common in PTSD patients, and claustrophobia-related mask removal during sleep is a documented barrier.

 For veterans navigating both conditions, the VA rates sleep apnea as a disability based on the treatment method required.
 Documenting your CPAP therapy data with a downloadable PDF report can support your VA claim.